Kschermers/3081Porject/Lab_01_Feedback.md

 ### Feedback for Lab 01

-Run on January 27, 12:48:31 PM.
+Run on January 27, 15:12:11 PM.

 #### Necessary Files and Structure

 + Pass: Check that directory "labs" exists.

-+ Fail: Check that directory "labs/lab01_git_basics" exists.
++ Pass: Check that directory "labs/lab01_git_basics" exists.

-     "labs/lab01_git_basics" not found.

-+ Skip: Change into directory "labs/lab01_git_basics".
++ Pass: Change into directory "labs/lab01_git_basics".

-  This test was not run because of an earlier failing test.

 ### Essential Files Exist

-+ Skip: Check that file "makefile" exists.
++ Pass: Check that file "makefile" exists.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that file "main.cc" exists.
++ Pass: Check that file "main.cc" exists.

-  This test was not run because of an earlier failing test.

 ### .gitignore set up properly

-+ Skip: Check that file/directory "private.pvt" does not exist.
++ Pass: Check that file/directory "private.pvt" does not exist.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

-  This test was not run because of an earlier failing test.

-+ Skip: Check that no files with extension ".out" exist in directory "."
++ Pass: Check that no files with extension ".out" exist in directory "."

-  This test was not run because of an earlier failing test.

-+ Skip: Check that file "shared.md" exists.
++ Fail: Check that file "shared.md" exists.

-  This test was not run because of an earlier failing test.
+     "shared.md" not found.

 ### Test that code compiles and creates the exectuable